Microscope Guide: Compound or Stereo?

 In addition, a few monocular models exist with a digital camera integrated into the head.
 These offer an attractive package price with the limitation that the camera cannot be upgraded later.

-Other features to consider are a mechanical stage for moving the slide under examination and LED illumination.
+Other features to consider are a mechanical stage for more accurate movement of slides under examination and LED illumination.

 Choosing a Stereo Microscope